rematch/rematch/docs/recipes/decouplingReducers.md

   }
 }
 ```
-`byId` key store the entity while `allIds` keeps the track of the order of our entities.
+`byId` key stores the entity while `allIds` keeps the track of the order of our entities.

 This driven us into an edge case:
   - `byId` and `allIds` refers to the same entity, they definitely need to live into the same model